 Before making this dish I had never consumed any other squash but the questionably shaped, though thoroughly delicious, butternut squash.
 I suppose I could have been a little more adventurous in my choice of winter fruit, since it is essentially identical in taste to the butternut variety – though one must admit, much prettier.
 It is, however, a happy coincidence that the flavour of the celebration, or carnival, squash matches that of the sweet potato rather well.
 Though, I do intend on returning to the receptacle from whence my pretty little fruit came and purchasing something which can only be described as a dwarf pumpkin.

 The sausages turned out to be a shrewd choice on my part; they went perfectly with the sweet taste of the fruit and vegetables.
 Any spicy sausage would do for this dish, chorizo itself would perform just nicely – though its use may set one back a little more.
-The best way to prepare whatever sausage you buy is to fry them in a little olive oil; it allows the sausage to retain its fat and flavour which will then ooze over the fruit and vegetables when transferred.
+The best way to prepare whatever sausage you buy is to first remove the HOG sausage casings, then fry them in a little olive oil; it allows the sausage to retain its fat and flavour which will then ooze over the fruit and vegetables when transferred.

 I regret to inform you that I am to begin a week long hiatus from blogging starting from the moment this recipe has been posted.
 Mr. Frugal is off to visit Katherine as he has not seen her for close to seven weeks, which is far too many in my opinion.
 Don’t miss me too much WordPress, I shall return with a number of recipes, though not the actual food, up my sleeves – Au Revoir.

 Roasted Celebration Squash and Sweet Potato with Spicy Sausage

 • 6 high quality sausages, spicy if at all possible